Scott Thornbury gives us some imaginative tips and ideas for using role-plays in lessons.

-In the last instalment I looked at ways that dialogues could be set up in the classroom using minimal materials.
-An extension of dialogue-type interaction is the role play, in which the interactants get speaking practice by stepping outside their own character, job, and so on, in order to experience a wider range of situations than the classroom normally offers, and to explore other registers and domains of language use.
-Further along the line from controlled to free, discussions and debates provide learners opportunities to interact freely and spontaneously, to cope with unpredictability, and to voice opinions using language that is both complex and fluent.
+In Minimal resources: Speaking activities I looked at ways that dialogues could be set up in the classroom using minimal materials.
+An extension of dialogue-type interaction is the role-play, in which the interactants get speaking practice by stepping outside their own character, job, and so on, in order to experience a wider range of situations than the classroom normally offers and to explore other registers and domains of language use.
+From controlled to free, discussions and debates provide learners with opportunities to interact freely and spontaneously, to cope with unpredictability and to voice opinions using language that is both complex and fluent.

-Here are a few materials-light ideas for role plays and discussions:
+Here are three materials-light ideas for role-plays and discussions.

 1. Choose a holiday

-The idea is to set up a situation whereby students in pairs shop around for a package holiday, visiting different “travel agencies” (also pairs of students) in turn, and then making their decision.
-Divide the class into two – one half will be “shoppers”, the other half "agents".
-Divide these groups again, into pairs.
-The agent pairs should be distributed around the room, and separated as much as possible from the shoppers.
-Tell the agents each to put together an attractive ten-day holiday package, including destination, itinerary, excursions, accommodation, and so on.
+The idea is to set up a situation whereby students, in pairs, shop around for a package holiday, visiting different 'travel agencies' (also pairs of students) in turn, and then making their decision.
+Divide the class into two – one half will be 'shoppers', the other half 'agents'.
+Divide these groups again into pairs.
+The agent pairs should be distributed around the room and separated as much as possible from the shoppers.
+Tell the agents each to put together an attractive ten-day holiday package, including destination, itinerary, excursions, accommodation and so on.
 (It is important, by the way, that all the holidays cost the same – fix a price in advance – so that the agents don’t simply undercut one another).
-Meanwhile, the pairs of shoppers decide what it is that they, personally, want out of their holiday, e.g. relaxation, adventure sports, shopping opportunities, etc. The shoppers then “visit” each agency in turn – seating should be arranged so that the shoppers can sit down when visiting the agencies.
-After sufficient time has elapsed for the an exchange of information, the shoppers all move round one, and the process starts again, until all the shoppers have visited all the agencies.
+Meanwhile, the pairs of shoppers decide what it is that they, personally, want out of their holiday, e.g. relaxation, adventure sports, shopping opportunities, etc. The shoppers then 'visit' each agency in turn – seating should be arranged so that the shoppers can sit down when visiting the agencies.
+After sufficient time has elapsed for an exchange of information, the shoppers all move round one, and the process starts again, until all the shoppers have visited all the agencies.
 Each pair of shoppers can then decide which holiday they will choose.

-The format for this role play works for a number of different situations that involve shopping around.
-I have used it successively for a “choosing a school” scenario: each “school” puts together a policy on such things as discipline, homework, uniform, compulsory subjects, extra-curricular activities, even a school motto!
-Meanwhile, each pair of “parents” decide what kind of school they are looking for, for their “special needs” child.
+The format for this role-play works for a number of different situations that involve shopping around.
+I have used it successfully for a 'choosing a school' scenario: each school puts together a policy on such things as discipline, homework, uniform, compulsory subjects and extra-curricular activities, and can even create a school motto!
+Meanwhile, each pair of 'parents' decide what kind of school they are looking for, for their child.
 They then interview – and are interviewed by – the school’s representatives.

-Other situations that lend themselves to this idea are: choosing a flatmate, choosing a wedding function, choosing a retirement village, and so on.
+Other situations that lend themselves to this idea are: choosing a flatmate, choosing a wedding venue, choosing a retirement village, and so on.

-Other ideas that work well in this format are ranking tasks – e.g. the five most important people in history; the ten best pop songs of all time; the eight things I would take to a desert island; the six school subjects that should be compulsory, and so on.
-Or students take a bare statement and qualify it in such a way as to make it acceptable.
-For example:
+Other ideas that work well in this format are ranking tasks – e.g. the five most important people in history, the ten best pop songs of all time, the eight things I would take to a desert island, the six school subjects that should be compulsory, and so on.